samicemalone/tv/README.txt

       *  latest              Latest episode
-      *  prev, cur, next     Episode based on pointer prev-, cur-, next-  Remaining episodes in the season from given pointer PLAYER
+      *  prev, cur, next     Episode based on pointer prev-, cur-, next-  Remaining episodes in the season from given pointer ACTION
+      The default action is to play immediately.
+The following actions are also also available:
+         -q, --enqueue
+            Enqueues file(s) in the media player instead of playing immediately.
+         -l, --list
+            Lists the file name of the episode(s) matched by EPISODES or FILE.
+         --list-path
+            List the full file path(s) of the episode(s) matched by EPISODES or FILE.
+         -c, --count
+            Counts the number of episodes from the EPISODES range given.
+         --length
+            This option requires the mediainfo program to be installed.
+It adds up the length of each episode matched in EPISODES or FILE and outputs the total in the format hh:mm:ss --size
+            Prints the total size of the episodes matched from the EPISODES string or FILE.
+   PLAYER
       The following media players are currently supported: vlc (default)